byu-oit/UAPI-Specification/Generic REST Guidelines.md

 # REST Guidelines

-The following are guidelines for REST services.
+The following are guidelines are the industry best practices for REST services.
 Your API doesn't need to follow all of these guidelines to be functional, but failing to follow too many guidelines will result in a REST API that is confusing and hard to consume.

 **Page Contents**